 The Snake is a pristine tributary of the Yukon’s Peel River watershed flowing due north along the Northwest Territories border on the Continental Divide.
-This classic northern river boasts abundant wildlife, alpine hiking, magnificent scenery and miles of challenging, runnable rapids ideal for intermediate or advanced canoeists.
+This classic northern river boasts abundant wildlife, alpine hiking, magnificent scenery and miles of challenging, runnable rapids ideal for intermediate canoeists.
 North of the tree line we come close to the Arctic Circle where there is a blend of barren tundra and sparse tree cover.

 In its upper reaches the Snake is comprised of a braided fan of small channels which make for tight corners and quick decisions!
 At Reptile Creek, the volume doubles and the Snake begins a fabulous determined decent through towering mountain terrain and a velvet-green river valley.
 Painted Mountain creates a beautiful backdrop to this campsite at Reptile Creek and we often schedule a day-hike into the alpine.